stormchaserroleplaying/stormchaserRPG/Talents/Bard/Lore/index.md

 #### **Cost:** 5 Character Points

 You learn how to use your wit to distract, confuse, and otherwise sap the confidence and competence of others.
-Once per round, you may choose a target within 60 feet that you can see and roll a bardic inspiration die.
-The target's next attack roll, skill check, or defence check is reduced by that amount.
+Once per round, you may choose a target within 60 feet that you can see.
+The target's next attack roll, skill check, or defence check is suffers -1d.
 The target is immune if it can’t hear you or if it’s immune to being charmed.

 ### Clandestine Keeper

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 10 Character Points<br>**Prerequisite:** Jack of All Trades, Cutting Words and 3 other Bard Talents
+#### **Cost:** 10 Character Points<br>**Prerequisite:** Cutting Words and 3 other Bard Talents
-You learn two spells of your choice from any class.
-A spell you choose must be of a level you can cast, as shown on the Bard table, or a cantrip.
-The chosen spells count as bard spells for you but don’t count against the number of bard spells you know.
+Write non-magical feature.

 ### Peerless Skill